JoshisonGitHub/TypescriptProject/Learning Log.md

 We began week 3 by structuring our tasklist more logically (eg to work on the back-end *after* learning SQL).
 See changes [here](https://docs.google.com/document/d/13toE3SYV0K4IG2FPP6fhk4kCVGq5jh-FQ2uWeFDy4QU/edit).

-However, the main focus was learning Typescript which I enjoyed, as it resolves many issues I have with Javascript including:
+However, the main focus was learning Typescript which I enjoyed, as it resolves issues I have with Javascript including:

 1. **Readability**: I find it difficult to read other peoples code in Javascript.
 Typescript fixes this by adding types to each variable which improves legibility, as knowing the type of each variable makes it easier to understand the context of the input and ouput types and how the function will be used.
 2. **Bug Fixes**: As Typescript forces all variables to have a type, errors caused by allocating a variable a wrong type will be spotted in the interface by Typescript, rather than being spotted late in the developer console when using Javascript.